iotbusters/assistant.net/README.md

 ### assistant.net.messaging

-It's local (in-memory) message handling implementation which support simple extending mechanism and basic message (internal term `command`) intercepting out of box.
+Local (in-memory) message handling implementation which support simple extending mechanism and basic message (internal term `command`) intercepting out of box.

 See also available extensions in `assistant.net.messaging.*` packages for more information.